-- Measures for natural regeneration and soil protection in endangered areas on at least 330 hectares,
+- Measures supporting the natural regeneration and soil improvement on at least 360 hectares,

 Ecosystem-based adaptation (EbA) is about long-term preservation of the ecosystem services required for human needs in spite of climate change.
 This includes cushioning the consequences of climate change (e.g. droughts, heat waves, but also heavier rainfall and more frequent flooding).
 Measures to maintain sustainable use and the restoration of ecosystems can thus help the local population to adapt to climate change.
 It is therefore a question of using biological diversity and ecosystem services to adapt to climate change.
 Such measures are usually much cheaper than "grey infrastructure" and often have further positive effects.

 - Mangrove forests protect coasts from storms and floods - and that is much cheaper than building dikes.
 In addition, the mangroves increase biological diversity and provide habitat for fish and shrimps, which in turn improve the nutrition and income of local people.